yrdsb-peths/first-github-assignment-Levi4688/README.md

 2. Enter your First Name: Levi

-3. Enter your favourite animal: Leopard
+3. Enter your favourite animals: Leopard, Dolphin

 4. Now click the green 'commit changes' button at the bottom.